Laura was gasping for air reclining there. I was too.

 I remember the feeling of selling something last year.
 But after searching my mind for a few days, I still can't remember what I sold.

-- having a hard time imagining what it would be like to live without whatever it was
+What feelings do I remember? - wanting to keep whatever it was I was feeling led to sell - clinging to the potential and usefulness of whatever the item was - having a hard time imagining what it would be like to live without whatever it was

 Ironic?